mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - Didn't change the state upon traversing.

 ### Should I return values at the end of my recursive functions?
-With most programming problems, you can solve it either.
-But often a choice becomes easier.
+With most programming problems, you can solve it by either way.
+At the moment I don't have tips for when one becomes the better choice. 🙃

 ### I can draw the tree and traverse it on paper.
 I can't do the code though.
 Any tips?
 As humans we normally draw our trees layer by layer (BFS).
 However in code, we usually go deep first, then reach a leaf.
 Climb back then and try the next unvisited node.
 In code we typically do DFS not BFS.

 Understanding that difference helps.
 Now try this:
 - Draw the entire tree
-- But as you want to find an answer, just go down one path i.e. go deep.
+- As you want to find an answer, just go down _one_ path i.e. go deep.
 - Ask yourself what causes mutation from previous node to next node in your path.
+- Pass that down in your helper function.

-### I'm passing two many variables.
+### I'm passing too many variables.
 What can I do?
 If you're passing in a parameter that never changes, then that's often a variable that can be eliminated.
 Example we don't need to pass down the desired stair.
 Instead we can just pass the remaining stairs left to jump.